jepler/runcpm-pico/README.md

 It works on a Raspberry Pi Pico (or Pico W).
 It uses the internal flash for storage, and can be mounted as USB storage.

+If your Pico is placed on the Pico DV carrier board, you also get a 100x30 character screen to enjoy your CP/M output on!

 First, build for your device.
 You must
  * Use the Philhower Pico Core
  * In the Tools menu, select